Life Skills, Programming and Services

 The social skill acquisition aspect of Summit Campus programming will be integrated organically into the program and delivered through group, small group, and 1:1 instruction.
 Topics may include building friendships with peers, joining study groups, romantic relationships, and interacting with professors.
 Opportunities to socialize will be created for and by our residents, who will actively participate in this fundamental area of personal growth.

 To support our residents’ academic success, our staff will inform and guide students to take advantage of the academic support on their respective college campuses.
 Student accommodations will be arranged by registering with the disability support centers at the student’s respective college.
 This should be done by the student upon acceptance before classes begin each semester and will require documentation.

 The Summit Campus curriculum for executive function development will meet each student at their level and is designed to strengthen the student’s time management skills.
 Students will learn to manage their schedules, use alarm reminders, problem-solve, set goals, and create a plan resulting in positive outcomes.
 All support in this area will foster confident, self-determined young adults.

 Independent living requires the acquisition of daily living skills.
-Summit Campus residents will be helped to understand the importance of good hygiene, doing laundry, keeping their space organized and clean as well as food shopping, meal preparation and money management.
+Summit Campus residents will be helped to understand the importance of good hygiene, doing laundry, and keeping their space organized and clean as well as food shopping, meal preparation, and money management.

-At Summit Campus, we will encourage students to develop a clear and well-planned career path, using strength-based assessments and interest inventories when appropriate.
-When the time is right, we will connect our students with career guidance resources available at their respective colleges as well as state and federal organizations.
+At Summit Campus, we will encourage students to develop a clear and well-planned career path.
+When the time is right, we will connect our students with career guidance resources available at their respective colleges.
 Through the Summit transition program, students can receive instruction in resume writing and interview skills.
 We will also help students discover internship and volunteer opportunities to prepare for successful competitive employment.